mluerig/RR/README.md

 https://plot.ly/r/

+3) Works also from Rmardown: see plotly.Rmd

-3) From Rstudio you can export your interactive plots as html, e.g.: https://mluerig.github.io/RR/plots/iso_plotly.html
+4) From Rstudio you can export your interactive plots as html: https://mluerig.github.io/RR/plots/iso_plotly.html

+Go to the viewer panel and select "save as webpage"

 ---